Modular Construction and Housing Affordability in Pennsylvania

 Cost Predictability in a Volatile Construction Market

-Traditional construction faces growing exposure to labor availability issues (construction labor aging out of job market), material price volatility, and schedule overruns.
-These risks can disrupt projects and strain budgets, particularly for small and mid-sized housing developments.
+Traditional construction faces growing exposure to labor availability issues.
+According to the Bureau of Labor and Statistics, “Between 2003 and 2020, the percentage of construction workers who were age 55 and over nearly doubled, from 11.5 percent to 22.7 percent.”
+Risks such as construction labor (aging out of job market), material price volatility, and schedule overruns can disrupt projects and strain budgets, particularly for small and mid-sized housing developments.

 Modular manufacturing improves cost predictability by standardizing production, outsourcing labor to the factory, and reducing on site uncertainty.
 This allows developers to plan more confidently and helps projects move forward without late stage cost escalation.